 The other day I was getting a manicure and reading a celebrity gossip magazine circa 2013 and thinking about change.
 I'm pretty sure that Jennifer Aniston is several relationships removed from where she was in 2013, but even old gossip is satisfying.
 I feel so pulled between old and new these days.
 I'm trying to come up with my Bangkok "bucket list," and some days I want to spend the next three months hitting all of my old favorites while others I feel certain that we must explore every new place we can before we leave.
 Plus eat all the Thai food.
 All of it.

 But even as we move on to our next post-Bangkok thing (still a few months out, but fast approaching), I will be forever changed by the experience of living here.
 I'll walk more slowly and appreciate the seasons.
 I'll always know just how much can be communicated through sign language and laughter.
 In life's crazy moments, I'll find my happy place in memories of perfect beaches and clear blue water.
 And I'll surely always love a good stir-fry loaded with fresh herbs and tangy ginger.
-This cooking method for carrots is about as simple as it gets, but has tons of flavor from bright fresh herbs.
-The hot wok cooks the carrots so they get golden brown and sweet on the outside but keep some crunch.
-The herb mix is one of my favorites, gently adapted from these well-loved noodles.

 Wok-Fried Ginger Scallion Carrots

-- 2 medium carrots, cut into 2-inch matchsticks
+- 2 medium Carrots, cut into 2-inch matchsticks

-- 1 large bunch of green onions, sliced
+- 1 large bunch Green Onions, sliced

-- 2 Tablespoons of roughly chopped cilantro
+- 2 tablespoon Cilantro, roughly chopped

-- 2 Tablespoons of ginger, finely minced
+- 2 tablespoon Ginger, finely minced

-- 1 Tablespoon chopped garlic
+- 1 tablespoon Garlic, chopped

-- 1 Tablespoon chopped shallots
+- 1 tablespoon Shallots, chopped

-- 1 tablespoon honey
+- 1 tablespoon Honey

-- 1 teaspoon rice wine vinegar
+- 1 teaspoon Rice Wine Vinegar

-- 1 crushed red chile pepper or 1 teaspoon red chile flakes
+- 1 crushed Red Chile Pepper or 1 teaspoon Red Chile Flakes

-- kosher salt to taste
+- Kosher Salt to taste

 - Add the green onions, cilantro, ginger, garlic and shallots at once and stir until hot and fragrant, about 2 minutes.
 Add the fish sauce, sesame seed oil, rice wine vinegar, soy sauce, honey, crushed red chile pepper and salt to taste.
 Cook until the sauce thickens slightly and coats the carrots, about 1 minute longer.